markenzoo/contao-expo-push-notification-bundle/README.md

 Features
 --------

-This extension for Contao 4.9 allow user to incooperate a Contao Backend into a mobile app made with react native and expo.
+This extension for Contao 4.9 (and above) allows user to incooperate a Contao Backend into a mobile app made with react native and expo.
 Upon start of the mobile app a user will register against a backend service with a notification token.
-This token wil then be used to trigger custom push notifications from the Contao Backend on the device.
+This token will then be used to trigger custom push notifications from the Contao Backend on the device.
 For further information see: [here](https://docs.expo.io/versions/latest/guides/push-notifications/)

 Requirements